Welcome – to the home of the Carnival City Macsteel National Classic!

 Online entries Cycle Events

-Trail Run entries remain open until 25/10/2019, and can also be done on the morning of the event.
+Trail Run entries will be available about 2-3 months before the event, and can also be done on the morning of the event.

 - Once entries have closed, the seeding run will take place, and participants will receive their race number and start batch details by SMS/Email used on the Cycle Events profile.